sergio-sastre/AndroidUiTestingUtils/README.md

 <img width="130" src="https://user-images.githubusercontent.com/6097181/172724660-778176b0-a6b0-4aad-b6b4-7115ad4fc7f3.png">
 </p>

-A set of *TestRules*, *ActivityScenarios* and utils to facilitate UI testing & screenshot testing under certain configurations, independent of the UI testing framework you are using.
+A set of *TestRules*, *ActivityScenarios* and utils to facilitate UI & screenshot testing under certain configurations, independent of the UI testing framework you are using.
 <br clear="left"/>
 </br></br>
 For screenshot testing, it supports **Jetpack Compose**, **android Views** (e.g. custom Views, ViewHolders, etc.) and **Activities**.
 </br></br>
 Currently, with this library you can easily change the following configurations in your instrumented tests:
 1. Locale (also Pseudolocales **en_XA** & **ar_XB**)
+   1. App Locale (i.e. per-app language preference)
+   2. System Locale
 2. Font size
 3. Orientation
 4. Dark mode /Day-Night mode